ProjectQ-Framework/ProjectQ/README.rst

 Everything to the left of **|**-operator specifies the gate operation and on the right-hand side are the quantum bits to which the operation is applied to.

-**Changing the compiler and using a resource counter as backend**
+**Changing the compiler and using a resource counter as back-end**

 Instead of simulating a quantum program, one can use our resource counter (as a back-end) to determine how many operations it would take on a future quantum computer with a given architecture.
-Suppose the qubits are arranged in linear chain and the architecture supports any single qubit gate as well as the two qubit CNOT and Swap operation:
+Suppose the qubits are arranged in linear chain and the architecture supports any single-qubit gate as well as the two-qubit CNOT and Swap operation:

 .. code-block:: python